apache/datafusion-comet/docs/source/user-guide/compatibility.md

 There is an [epic](https://github.com/apache/datafusion-comet/issues/313) where we are tracking the work to fully implement ANSI support.

+## Regular Expressions

+Comet uses the Rust regexp crate for evaluating regular expressions, and this has different behavior from Java's regular expression engine.
+Comet will fall back to Spark for patterns that are known to produce different results, but this can be overridden by setting `spark.comet.regexp.allowIncompatible=true`.

 ## Cast

 Cast operations in Comet fall into three levels of support: